 What to consider when purchasing your pond pump

-If you have in mind the effect you would like to create, then you just need to consider the below options when purchasing your pump.
+If you have in mind the effect you would like to create or the job you want it to do, then you just need to consider the below options when purchasing your pond pump.

 What do you want the pump to do?